dr-leo/pandaSDMX/doc/walkthrough.rst

     dsd.attributes.components
     dsd.measures.components

-Chosing just the ``FREQ`` dimension, we can explore the :class:`.Codelist` that contains valid values for this dimension in the data flow:
+Choosing just the ``FREQ`` dimension, we can explore the :class:`.Codelist` that contains valid values for this dimension in the data flow:

 .. ipython:: python